codemix/yii2-dockerized/README.md

  * `params.php` application parameters for both web and console application

 For maximum flexibility you can also use local overrides for web and console configuration files.
-You therefore first need to set the `IGNORE_LOCAL_CONFIG` variable to `0` in your `fig.yml` or `.env` file.
+You therefore first need to set the `ENABLE_LOCALCONF` variable to `1` in your `fig.yml` or `.env` file.
 Then the app will check if any of the following files exists:

  * `local.php` optional local overrides to the web config
  * `console-local.php` an optional file with local overrides to the console configuration

-Both files are ignored by git.
+Both have the same format as `web.php` and `console.php` and are merged into the respective configuration.
+The files are also ignored by git to not accidentally commit any local configs.

 4. Workflows